theosotr/fsmove-eval/README.md

 tar -xvf traces.tar.gz
 ```

-To analyze all traces using `FSMove`,
+To analyze all traces using `FSMoVe`,
 create a container,
 and enter container's shell
 by running.